 Private hospitals generally provide better care than public ones, but are more expensive: the best are in Mexico City.
-Your country's embassy or consulates in Mexico and the national tourism secretariat Sectur can usually give information on local hospitals, and some consulates provide it on their websites.
+Your country's embassy or consulates in Mexico and the national tourism secretariat, Sectur, can usually give information on local hospitals.
 You should have travel insurance that covers the cost of air evacuation to another country should you develop a life-threatening condition.

-Hepatitis A All travelers (except children less than one year old).
+Hepatitis A All travelers (except children less than one year of age).

 Hepatitis B Long-term travelers in close contact with local population (requires three doses over a six-month period).

 Rabies For travelers who may have contact with animals and may not have access to medical care.

 Yellow Fever Mexico requires proof of a yellow-fever vaccination if you're arriving from a country with risk of yellow fever.